artefactory/redis-team-THM/blog/content/01_mlops.md

 Authors: Michel Hua
 Summary: Day 1 - Using MLOps techniques in our project

-_This article is the first of a series of post we do during the [Redis Venture hackathon](https://hackathon.redisventures.com).
+_This article is the first of a series of posts we will do during the [Redis Venture hackathon](https://hackathon.redisventures.com).
 The goal is to keep a journal of our work._

 # What is MLOps?